Five ways to get rid of hayfever fast

 The sneezy season is almost upon us, and hayfever sufferers are beginning to gear up for another round of itchy eyes and runny noses.
 Learn how to minimise your symptoms from the onset, and how to get rid of hayfever once it has set in.

-There are a number of different medications on the market for hayfever.
+There are a number of different medications on the market for hayfever relief.
 Antihistamines are the standby of most hayfever sufferers.
 They relieve (to a degree) all hayfever symptoms, from itchy eyes to runny noses.
 Nasal sprays and eye drops can be a good way to complement antihistamine use.
 In extreme cases steroid tablets or injections can be used for a short period of time.
 These are very effective, so you might like to consider them for special occasions where you want to feel your best, such as weddings or important job interviews.

 Many people have found that changing their diet, especially during hayfever season, can have a big effect on how bad their hayfever symptoms are.
-Try cutting down foods which increase mucous production, such as milk products, sugar and excessive starch, and increasing your intake of foods which have natural antihistamine and anti-inflammatory properties.
+Try cutting down foods, which increase mucous production, such as milk products, sugar and excessive starch, and increasing your intake of foods, which have natural antihistamine and anti-inflammatory properties.
 This includes fish, all vegetables except tomatoes, fruits, raw nuts and seeds, garlic and onion.
 Drinking two litres of water per day has also been shown to help relieve symptoms.

-A number of studies throughout the years have shown that exposing someone with an allergy to small amounts of the allergen can desensitise the person and lessen the effects of the allergy.
+If you would like to try a natural remedy for hayfever, a number of studies throughout the years have shown that exposing someone with an allergy to small amounts of the allergen can desensitise the person and lessen the effects of the allergy.
 Eating locally produced honey, which is made from the same pollens which are floating around in the air and giving you hayfever, has been reported as an effective way to lessen symptoms.

 Chinese blackberry tea

-Chinese blackberry tea, or Chinese sweet tea, is a well-known home remedy for hayfever.
+Chinese blackberry tea, or Chinese sweet tea, is a well-known natural remedy for hayfever.
 Try taking it twice a day for two weeks, and see if your symptoms improve.
 Chinese blackberry tea can be found in most chemists with a natural remedies section.

 Join YOURLifeChoices, it’s free